imthenachoman/How-To-Secure-A-Linux-Server/README.md

     >  ###################### Logwatch End #########################
     > ```

 1. Go through logwatch's self-documented configuration file `/usr/share/logwatch/default.conf/logwatch.conf` before continuing.
-There is no need to change anything here but pay special attention to the `Output`, `Format`, `MailTo`, `MailFrom`, `Range`, and `Service` as those are the ones we'll be using.
+There is no need to change anything here but pay special attention to the `Output`, `Format`, `MailTo`, `Range`, and `Service` as those are the ones we'll be using.
 For our purposes, instead of specifying our options in the configuration file, we will pass them as command line arguments in the daily cron job that executes logwatch.
 That way, if the configuration file is ever modified (e.g. during an update), our options will still be there.

 1. Make a backup of logwatch's daily cron file `/etc/cron.daily/00logwatch` and unset the execute bit: